Laura-Oliveira/Laura-Oliveira/README.md

  - 🎯 I have 6 years of experience in the IT sector;
  - 🎯 Mobile Android (2 years) (current focus);
- - 🎯 I have a college degree in System Analysis field (Instituto Federal of Pernambuco - IFPE).
+ - 🎯 I have a college degree in System Analysis field by Instituto Federal of Pernambuco - IFPE (graduated in 2021).

  😄 Pronouns: She/Her